-What is Amadey?
+What kind of malware is Amadey?

-Amadey is the name of a malicious software, it is categorized as a trojan.
-Cyber criminals can purchase it on a Russian dark web forum.
-Amadey can be used to perform various malicious tasks: to download and install (execute) other malware, steal personal information, log keystrokes, send spam from a victim's computer and add infected computer to a botnet.
+Amadey is malicious software categorized as a trojan.
+Cyber criminals can purchase Amadey on a Russian dark web forum and then use it to perform various malicious tasks: download and install (execute) other malware, steal personal information, log keystrokes, send spam from a victim's computer, and add an infected computer to a botnet.

-|Threat Type||Trojan, Botnet, Password stealing virus, Banking malware, Spyware, Keylogger|
+|Threat Type||Trojan, Botnet, Password-stealing virus, Banking malware, Spyware, Keylogger.|

 |Detection Names||Avast (Win32:Malware-gen), BitDefender (Trojan.GenericKD.31664374), ESET-NOD32 (Win32/TrojanDownloader.Agent.EGF), Kaspersky (Trojan-Dropper.Win32.Dapato.prmr), Full List (VirusTotal)|

-|Payload||Amadey can be used to install different malware like ransomware, Trojan and so on.|
+|Payload||Amadey can be used to install other malware such as ransomware, Trojans, and so on.|

-|Symptoms||Inability to start the computer in Safe Mode, open Registry Editor and Task Manager, increased disk and network activity.|
+|Symptoms||Inability to start the computer in Safe Mode, open Registry Editor or Task Manager, increased disk and network activity.|